adwiii/adwiii.github.io/_pages/cv.md

 {% assign venues = venues | concat: venueName %}
 {% endfor %}
 {% assign venues = venues | uniq %}
-I have been fortunate to publish in the following venues:
+My work has appeared in the following venues:
 <ul class="no-bullets">
 {% for venue in venues %}